ZaraCui/ai-study-assistant/README.md

 - Model: `gpt-4o-mini` (128K context window)
 - Context limit: 120K tokens (reserved 8K for response)
 - Safe chunk truncation: 15K tokens if prompt exceeds limit
 ---

-## Security & Notes

-- **Never commit your API keys.** Use environment variables only.
-- Large files (venv/, .pkl, .index) are in `.gitignore`.
-- Index files are persisted but not tracked in git.

----

 ## Contributing